 What is Operating Profit Margin?

-Operating Profit Margin is a profitability or performance ratio used to calculate the percentage of profit a company produces from its operations, prior to subtracting taxes and interest charges.
-It is calculated by dividing the operating profit by total revenue, and expressing as a percentage.
+Operating Profit Margin is a profitability or performance ratio that reflects the percentage of profit a company produces from its operations before subtracting taxes and interest charges.
+It is calculated by dividing the operating profit by total revenue and expressing it as a percentage.
 The margin is also known as EBIT (Earnings Before Interest and Tax) Margin.